pranavandar/U.S-Presidential-Debates-2016/README.md

 # U.S-Presidential-Debates-2016
-Text-Mining of Presidential Debates transcripts fro 2016
+Text-Mining of Presidential Debates transcripts for 2016